 Tampering with Fire Safety Equipment

 Fire extinguishers and fire detection and alarm systems are in place to protect the community.
-Tampering with fire safety devices is a serious violation of the Code of Conduct and is prohibited.
+Tampering with fire safety devices is a serious violation and is prohibited.
 This includes, but is not limited to:

 - disabling smoke detectors